 Obtain news and background information about sealing technology, get in touch with innovative products – subscribe to the free e-mail newsletter.

 A growing number of large cities want to switch to public buses with battery-electric powertrains.
 The Hamburg-Holstein Transit Company is one of the pioneers in Germany.
-A visit to an electric bus depot shows that the charging infrastructure must be taken into account right from the start.
+A visit to an electric bus depot in 2020 showed that the charging infrastructure must be taken into account right from the start.

 Erwin regularly works late into the night.
 Yet his next shift often begins before sunrise, and he can only get a little rest at noon from time to time.
 This arduous shift work does not violate occupational safety laws since Erwin is a transit bus.
 The vehicle, measuring a full 12 meters (13 yards) in length, just joined the Hamburg-Holstein Transit Company in February.
 It was four years ago that VHH Managing Director Toralf Müller announced that the company would only buy emission-free buses beginning in 2020.
 That time has come, and the first 16 electric buses are standing in the Bergedorf depot, on the far east side of Hamburg.
 Their names, which were selected in an employee competition, all begin with the letter “E.”

 We demand the same flexibility from our electric buses that we get from vehicles with diesel engines.

 Toralf Müller, Managing Director Hamburg-Holstein Transit Company (VHH)